vhartman/vhartman.github.io/_posts/2025-04-19-numpy-aggregation.md

 I guess my takeaway here is that you should not always blindly believe the default options to be the fastest.
 There are many places where people will just tell you that numpy clearly is the fastest - and it likely is in most cases!
 But in reality this is extremely dependent on your array sizes and the workload in general.

+The other problem that still exists can be found in the many to many dist/cost computation: the creation of the array from the list of states.

+I did try to experiment a bit with preallocation of arrays, and seeing if this makes life easier, but it did not change much at the time.

+This points to an issue that is rooted a bit more deeply in the design choices that I made: There must be a better way to ensure that the configurations that I am creating are more easily accessible than they are currently when stored in this list format.